-CHAMBER ORCHESTRA 2 - This course is composed of outstanding instrumentalists who have successfully completed one year of study in Chamber Orchestra 1 and who have secured the recommendation of the department through audition and/or recommendation.
+CAMERATA ORCHESTRA 2 - This course is composed of outstanding instrumentalists who have successfully completed one year of study in CAMERATA ORCHESTRA 1 or CHAMBER ORCHESTRA 1 and who have secured the recommendation of the department through audition and/or recommendation.
 The focus of this class is on the preparation and performance of significant orchestral literature.
 Attendance is required at all performance activities in and out of school.
 Students successfully completing this course receive HONORS credit.